matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <p> With the help of a coding assisstant, I've made significant progress over the past few weeks: </p>

-<h3>1.
-Transposable Chord Sets for Major and Minor Keys</h3>

-<p>Maschine's chord matrix has 192 chords that can be transposed by the root note: sets MAJ1 to MAJ8 for major keys and MIN1 to MIN8 for minor keys.
-Each set has 12 chords, all originally in the key of C, making it easier to change keys later.
-I began with simple arrays planning to convert them at a later stage into objects that contain more details like pad number, chord name, roman numeral, and smart key.
-Moving from arrays to objects ensures future scalability and flexibility in any updated versions of this tool.</p>

 ```javascript
 // Established chord sets
 const chordSets = {